Interrupted Reaching Out Movement

 • resignation

-Even when children appear to adapt outwardly, the deeper longing for connection may remain emotionally unfinished.
+Even when children appear to adapt, the longing for closeness may remain unfinished.

 Other Kinds of Interrupted Movement